koenhoeymans/AnyMark/Documentation/index.md

 A new pattern can be created by implementing `\AnyMark\Pattern\Pattern`.
 The best way to see how this works is to look at some examples of AnyMark patterns.

-The pattern itself can be added when the event `EditPatternConfigurationEvent` is thrown.
+The pattern itself can be added when the event `PatternConfigLoaded` is thrown.
 You can access this event by creating a plugin and let your plugin register a callback for this event.